wangtianyu1995/learngit/readme.txt

-Git is a version control system.
-Git is free software.
+matchSerialinfo4 is a device serial port information reading tool developed in Python language.
+It can achieve basic serial port reading and writing and is used in conjunction with regular expressions.